How to Spend the Day in Coyoacan

 This isn’t in Coyoacan so perhaps I shouldn’t have even bothered writing about it here, but the tacos we ate afterward deserved mention, so forgive me.

 After the Barragan House, we walked into the first taqueria we saw.
 I wasn’t leaving Mexico City without eating some Tacos al Pastor.
-After we had our fill of 3 peso tacos (3 PESOS!), we took the subway back to the airport for our 8 o’clock flight to Houston.
+After we had our fill of 3 peso tacos (3 PESOS!), we took the Mexico City Metro (which was an experience all in itself!) back to the airport for our 8 o’clock flight to Houston.